GillJaskiart/MindMarker/breakdown.md

 1. handle merge conflict for main and edit-reminder branches - removed node_modules from edit-reminer and merged the branches.

 ## Chelsie:
-1. Implemented "register" and "forgot password" features.
+1. Implemented "register" and "forgot password" features by creating forgotPassword, forgotPasswordSubmit, resetPassword & resetPasswordSubmit functions.
 2. Fixed the ejs templates for both routes.
+3. Created the reset-password ejs template.